davegallant/site/content/blog/replacing-docker-with-podman-on-macos/index.md

 Hello world
 ```

-This should more or less provide the same results you would come to expect with docker.
+This should more or less provide the same results you would come to expect with Docker.
 The README does clearly state that podman-compose is under development.

 ### Summary

-Installing Podman on macOS was not seamless, but it was manageable well within 30 minutes.
-I would recommend giving Podman a try to anyone who is unhappy with experiencing forced docker updates, or who is interested in using a more modern technology for running containers.
+Installing Podman on macOS was not seamless, but it was manageable within 30 minutes.
+I would recommend giving Podman a try to anyone who is unhappy with experiencing forced Docker updates, or who is interested in using a more modern technology for running containers.

 One caveat to mention is that there isn't an official graphical user interface for Podman, but there is an [open issue](https://github.com/containers/podman/issues/11494) considering one.
 If you rely heavily on Docker Desktop's UI, you may not be as interested in using podman yet.